If you’re looking to avoid smoking cannabis, hash oil offers a fantastic alternative.

 Using a Dab Rig

-If you have a dab rig, you can also dab your hash oil.
+If you have a dab rig, you can also dab your oil.
 This is the ultimate method for consuming modern concentrates like shatter, wax, crumble, and budder.
 That said, you can use most other types of hash oil as well.

-After you heat your nail, drop a small bit of hash oil inside and inhale.
+After you heat your nail, drop a small bit of oil inside and inhale.
 Once again, keep in mind the high potency and start low.
 Outside of that, ensure proper safety when using a propane torch or similar device to heat the nail.

 Is Hash Oil Right for You?